Chad Brown (minister): Pastorship of First Baptist Church

 In 1639, Rev. Chad Brown assumed the leadership of the First Baptist Church in America, which had been briefly pastored by Roger Williams.
 During Brown's pastorship, the church worshipped in a grove or orchard and in the houses of its members, and he remained pastor until his death sometime before 1650.
-His remains were initially interred near the corner of College and Benefit Streets, but they were moved in 1792 to the North Burying Ground.
+His remains were initially interred near the corner of College and Benefit Streets, but they were moved in 1792 to the North Burial Ground.
 His wife was listed a widow in the September 1650 Tax List.